kathywu1201/Crochet_Pattern_Generator/README.md

 ### How to use YarnMaster?

+We will show you a simple tutorial of how to use YarnMaster.

 Here is the homepage of our website, users can click `Quick Start` or `Patterns` to access our pattern generation feature.

 ![Image](./references/homepage2.png)